 There’s a reason Pyhä and Luosto are so popular.
 It’s the call of the fells, away from the lights of Rovaniemi and other cities.
 In the winter, the untouched snow creates natural slopes, and all it takes is the will to reach the peaks.
 Those who prefer the tried-and-true can ride the lifts at the Pyhä and Luosto Ski Resorts, each with their own charms and challenges.

 In addition to its pristine slopes and powder runs, Pyhä-Luosto is a natural place to begin an epic cross-country ski journey.
-Over 150 kilometers of groomed ski trails, both lit and unlit, thread through old-growth forest and deep ravines, connecting the two ski resorts.
+Over 150 kilometers of groomed ski trails, both lit and unlit, thread through mystical old-growth forest and deep ravines, connecting the two ski resorts.
 You can even ride your fatbike from the ski resort to the Lampivaara Amethyst Mine, the only one in Europe that allows visitors.
 Here, you’ll ride the Amethyst pendolino to the top of the hill and dig for your own gemstone, in winter or summer.
 Finders keepers!

-The dark skies of winter also make it the perfect time for Northern Lights adventures.
+The sparkling skies of winter also make it the perfect time for Northern Lights adventures.
 And you can spend your days ice-fishing on frozen Lake Pyhäjärvi or exploring the unspoiled fells by snowmobile or snowshoe.
 You can sit back and let Santa’s most important helpers take you on a journey through the snow-capped trees with a reindeer safari.

 When summer comes, the fells of Pyhä-Luosto emerge from the snow like green giants.
 The resorts become launching pads for cycling and hiking trips through the Pyhä-Luosto National Park.
 You can ride the scenic chair lift to the top of Pyhä and watch the landscape unfold.
 There’s disc golfing on the hills, canoeing on the Pyhäjoki and Kitinen rivers.
 Like their cousin fells far to the north, the vegetation here is sparse and Arctic.
 Take a mountain bike and explore the rocky peaks at your leisure on a day’s ride between the villages.
-Stop at a laavu, a Finnish lean-to, and enjoy a picnic.
+Stop at a laavu, a Finnish lean-to, and enjoy a campfire.
 You might see an eagle soar over the distant forests, or even get a friendly visit by a curious Siberian jay.
 Or maybe just park yourself atop a fell and listen to the world breathe for a while.

 Hygge after hiking